USPS Label Printer

 You can use plain white paper or one with self-adhesives already formatted to size.

-USPS recommends that you use laser or inkjet printers when printing shipping labels.
+USPS recommends that you use inkjet or laser printers when printing shipping labels.

 What Size Should I Use for Printing USPS Shipping Labels?